 There are many ways to manage HIV-related pain.
 Doctors can prescribe medications to reduce painful symptoms.

-People living with HIV can also purchase over-the-counter (OTC) pain medicines, but they should speak with their doctor before starting any new medications.
-Non-drug therapies and home remedies may also provide relief for some people.
+People living with HIV can also purchase over-the-counter (OTC) pain relievers, but they should speak with their doctor before starting any new medications or supplements.
+Nonmedicinal therapies and home remedies may also provide relief for some people.

-We discuss the different types of treatment options below:
+We discuss the different types of treatments below:

-Non-opioid medications: A wide variety of non-opioid pain relievers are available both OTC and on prescriptions.
+A wide variety of non-opioid pain relievers are available both OTC and by prescription.
 Common examples include acetaminophen, aspirin, and ibuprofen.
 Topical pain relievers, such as gels, creams, or patches, are also available.

 Some ways to manage HIV-related pain at home include: